Ashwini Upadhyay: Politics

-Ashwini Kumar Upadhyay an active member of the Anna Hazare anti-corruption movement was one of the founder members of the newly launched Aam Aadmi party in November 2012 following the Janlokpal movement.
+Upadhyay, an active member of the Anna Hazare anti-corruption movement, was one of the founder members of the newly launched Aam Aadmi party in November 2012 following the Janlokpal movement.
 In March 2014, he sent a list of questions to party chief Arvind Kejriwal seeking clarity on several issues of concern including ticket distribution and funding from Ford foundation.
 In April 2014, he accused Kejriwal of diverting from the 'real issues' and forming a secret alliance with the Congress party while positing to be rival to them publicly.
 Upadhyay also claimed people close to Ford foundation were given election tickets.
 He even went on to accuse Kejriwal of being a CIA agent.
 AAP denied the allegations and expelled Upadhyay over involvement in anti party activities.

 Subsequently, in November 2014, he joined the BJP along with several other AAP members.
 Upadhyay cited the influence of PM Narendra Modi and his vision for the nation as the reason for joining the BJP.

 In 2016, he wrote a letter to Delhi CM to ban the sale of alcohol in the state.

 Upadhyay has been actively pursuing the cause of population control legislation for which he has met several BJP and RSS leaders explaining that no constitutional amendment was required for introducing the population control bill.

+In August 2021, Upadhyay was arrested for his role in the anti-Muslim slogans at a Jantar Mantar protest in favor of a consistent legal code he organized, where the crowd shouted slogans in favor of violence against Muslims.
+He denied any connection to the slogans, and was released on bail the next day, with the court citing insufficient evidence against him and his lack of flight risk.

 Personal life

-He is married to Mrs Neeta Upadhyay and together they have two sons.
+He is married to Neeta Upadhyay and together they have two sons.